1. System overview

 • Vibration cues encourage animals to walk in the correct direction.

 The collar also uses a secondary cue - a low-energy electric pulse - that is used to reinforce the two primary cues if they are ignored.
 The pulse is mainly used during the training period (see section 7) as animals learn to associate the consistent development of the primary cues with escalation to a secondary cue (pulse) unless they change their direction.
 Once animals are trained, for the typical cow the pulse is rarely used (see sections 5 and 7 for more information).
 A trained animal can choose to change their direction or can ignore the primary cues knowing the consequences of doing so (the pulse).
 The energy of this pulse is set to the lowest level that will dissuade a cow from ignoring the sound cues, if it is set any lower, they will ignore it.
-The pulse is significantly weaker in energy than the shock from a standard electric fence.
-The maximum strength of a single pulse is 0.18 joules, delivered in 20 microseconds, which is significantly less energy than the shock received from a typical mains-powered electric fence (powered by energizer units ranging from 18 to 40 joules).

 If a cow moves beyond a virtual boundary, sound cues (an increasing frequency of beeps) are used to encourage the cow to move back within the break.
 Cows receive ample time to correct their direction and as long as they make progress to return to the break, they won’t receive a pulse.
 The precise time frame depends on the individual cow and their behaviour at the time, and is informed by our research into millions of days of cow behaviour to ensure cows have ample time to respond.
 The moment a cow moves her head in the correct direction, even only slightly, the system detects this instantly and the sound cues ease (beeping interval reduces); if she starts to walk back towards the break, the cues stop.
 Only if the cow chooses to ignore the primary cues and they have reached their maximum threshold, will a pulse be applied.